 To achieve a different outcome – providing deeper, more systemic, and lasting change – we need an improved approach in both the short and long terms.
 Here are the initial steps we plan to take to bring about lasting change:

 - Host an open-forum for Black students.
 This virtual town hall meeting with students, faculty, and staff, together with Black faculty and staff outside of our College to help facilitate, will provide the opportunity for Black students to more safely share their experiences and suggestions for the College of Science through written and spoken testimonials.
-This will be held in late fall at a time that can be widely attended.
+This will be held Thursday, October 8, 5 - 6:30 pm, via Zoom.

 - Require more training.
 We will engage the Office of Institutional Diversity and Black faculty and staff from outside of the College to guide our leadership team and the Dean’s Advisory Council in requiring and providing diversity, equity, inclusion and social justice training with an emphasis on anti-racism/anti-Black racism.